Go Dry this July to support Mater Cancer Care Centre

 By going Dry this July, you will be supporting women to live their best life beyond cancer.

-Mater’s Women’s Wellness after Cancer Program (WWACP) aims to support women within our care to not only survive but thrive following cancer.
+Mater’s Women’s Wellness After Cancer Program (WWACP) aims to support women within our care to not only survive but thrive following their cancer diagnosis.

 The WWACP will help mitigate the considerable personal and social costs of treatment experienced by women with early-stage female-specific cancers at all Mater facilities.

-This e-enabled program can be delivered irrespective of a woman’s geographic location; therefore, these benefits will apply equally to rural, regional, and metropolitan patients of Mater.
+This online-enabled program can be delivered irrespective of a woman’s geographic location, so these benefits will apply equally to rural, regional, and metropolitan patients of Mater.

 It is a heartbreaking reality that one in two Queenslanders will be diagnosed with cancer in their lifetime—meaning each day around 70 Queensland families are blindsided by a cancer diagnosis. *